que1027/que1027/README.md

 ---

 ### 👨‍💻 About Me:
-I am a [Your Job Title] based in [Your Location].
-I have a passion for [Your Interests] and love to create innovative solutions.
+I am a Helpdesk Technician based in Saint Louis, Mo.
+I have a passion for everything tech and love to create innovative solutions.

-- 🔭 I'm currently working on [Your Current Project]
+- 🔭 I'm currently working on My portfolip
-- 🌱 I'm currently learning [What You're Learning]
+- 🌱 I'm currently learning how Identety services work
-- 👯 I'm looking to collaborate on [Type of Projects]
+- 👯 I'm looking to collaborate on an indie game
-- 🤔 I'm looking for help with [What You Need Help With]
+- 🤔 I'm looking for help with making indie games
 - 💬 Ask me about [Topics You're Knowledgeable About]
-- 📫 How to reach me: [Your Email]
+- 📫 How to reach me: QuintonTaylor29@gmail.com
-- 😄 Pronouns: [Your Pronouns]
+- 😄 Pronouns: He,Him
-- ⚡ Fun fact: [A Fun Fact About You]
+- ⚡ Fun fact: I am shorter than Shaquille O'neal

 ### 🛠️ Languages and Tools: